 Students may also have an opportunity to earn credit through their school.
-To learn more, print the Marine Science Fellowship Program ELO Guidelines and discuss the opportunity with your guidance counselor.
+To learn more, print the Marine Science Fellowship Program ELO Guidelines and ELO Program Design Plan and discuss the opportunity with your guidance counselor.

 - To give students a greater understanding of the field of Marine Biology through inquiry, investigation, and hands-on experiences at Seacoast Science Center, and by fostering individuals’ special interests

 - To expose students to a range of careers in marine biology and provide opportunities for them to engage with visiting professionals